Clover Park Technical College has articulation arrangements with a number of institutions — click here to view the list of articulation agreements.

 To be considered for admission to CU, students must submit a CU admission application form, including any additional admission documents if required, and submit an official transcript from CPTC.

-The Evergreen State College (TESC) accepts four Clover Park Technical College AAT degrees for Evergreen’s Upside Down Degree Program:
+The Evergreen State College (TESC) has approved the following CPTC programs for their Upside Down Degree Program: